-- New extensions should not be larger in scale than the original building i.e. it should not overwhelm or dominate the original building. - On a large house plot, consider a detached outbuilding or linked extension - Eaves and ridge heights should be no higher than existing building. - Materials and detailing should complement the original building. - Ensure the extension does not compromise the privacy or sunlight daylight afforded to neighbours.
+- New extensions should not be larger in scale than the original building i.e. it should not overwhelm or dominate the original building. - On a large house plot, consider a detached outbuilding or linked extension. - Eaves and ridge heights should be no higher than existing building. - Materials and detailing should complement the original building. - Ensure the extension does not compromise the privacy or sunlight daylight afforded to neighbours.

-Many householder extensions will be permitted development (i.e. not requiring planning permission) except in conservation areas or for listed buildings or flats, the criteria for this can be found in the Scottish Government's Circular on Householder Permitted Development Rights.
+Many householder extensions will be permitted development (i.e. not requiring planning permission) except in conservation areas or for listed buildings or flats.

+Further information can be found in the Scottish Government's Circular on Householder Permitted Development Rights.
+See Section 4, sources of information